chilcano/mac-address-manuf-lookup/README.md

 # Docker MAC Address Manufacturer Lookup

-This Microservice and its RESTful API implement a MAC Address Manufacturer resolution service.
+This is a Microservice and its RESTful API that implements a MAC Address Manufacturer resolution service.
 They are part of the "Everything generates Data: Capturing WIFI Anonymous Traffic using Raspberry Pi and WSO2 BAM" blog serie, but you can use it independently as part of other scenario.

 "Everything generates Data: Capturing WIFI Anonymous Traffic using Raspberry Pi and WSO2 BAM" blog serie:
 - [Capturing WIFI/802.11 traffic using Raspberry Pi, Kismet, Python and Thrift](https://holisticsecurity.io/2016/02/02/everything-generates-data-capturing-wifi-anonymous-traffic-raspberrypi-wso2-part-i)